baahl-nyu/nyucomparchday2024/index.md

 # NYU Computer Architecture Day 2024

-We are hosting the NYU Computer Architecture Day @ NYU Tandon in Downtown Brooklyn on Friday, March 22 2024 from ~10AM to 5PM.
-This will be an opportunity to engage and exchange ideas with fellow computer architects in an informal setting, and we hope to see you there!
-We will update this website with specifics in the coming weeks.
+We will be updating this website with specifics in the coming weeks.
+We hope to see you there!

+## Date
+Friday March 22, 2024 from ~10AM - 5PM.

+## Location
+This event will be held at Electrical and Computer Engineering Department at [NYU Tandon in Downtown Brooklyn](https://maps.app.goo.gl/ZAwAU7i2kMvLDHMXA).